SHemeier/otel-workshop-signalfx/README.md

 Your task is to instrument this application using [OpenTelemetry Java](https://github.com/open-telemetry/opentelemetry-java).

+If you get stuck, there is a reference implementation under `solutions`.

 ### 1. Add the relevant dependencies and repositories to `build.gradle`.